Discover the reasons behind bulges in tire sidewalls, including issues with , impact damage, manufacturing defects, and / factors.

 Overinflation

 When it comes to , overinflation is a common issue that many drivers overlook.
-Overinflated tires can lead to a bumpy and uncomfortable ride, as well as increased wear and tear on your tires.
-This is because when a tire is overinflated, the center of the tread bears the majority of the weight of the vehicle, causing it to wear down faster than the rest of the tire.
+Overinflated tires can lead to a bumpy and uncomfortable ride, as well as increased and tear on your tires.
+This is because when a tire is overinflated, the center of the tread bears the majority of the weight of the vehicle, causing it to down faster than the rest of the tire.
 Additionally, overinflated tires are more prone to punctures and blowouts, as the increased pressure puts added stress on the tire’s structure.

 To avoid overinflation, it’s important to regularly check your tire pressure using a reliable gauge.
 Refer to your vehicle’s manual for the recommended pressure levels, as these can vary depending on the make and model of your car.
 If you notice that your tires are consistently overinflated, consider adjusting the pressure accordingly to ensure optimal performance and longevity.